AyoubCoding21/vimrc/README.md

 # NVix
 NVix is a lightweight awesome vim configuration for devs and hackers, It got cool plugins for developers.
 # Details
 NVix is lightweight, which makes it really cool for heavy lifted dev.
-But also has cool tricks, plugins and functions for developers and hackers to provide them
+But also has cool tricks, plugins and functions for developers and hackers to provide them with the best experience.

 The *leader* key there is space, and has so good keybindings and even uses LSP for Svelte and SvelteKit developement, JS/TS, C/C++ , GLSL, React and it's brothers, Python, SQL and VimScript.